realitix/vulkan/README.md

 vk.vkQueuePresentKHR(presentation_queue, present_create)
 ```

-Vulkan functions usually return a `VkResult`. *vulkan* is pythonic and
+Vulkan functions usually return a `VkResult`, which returns the success and
+error codes/states of the function. *vulkan* is pythonic and converts `VkResult`
-converts it to exception: if the result is not `VK_SUCCESS`, an exception is
+to exception: if the result is not `VK_SUCCESS`, an exception is raised.
-raised.
+More elaboration is given in the next section.

 #### Exceptions

-Exceptions extends `VkError` or `VkException`.
-When you look at Vulkan API
-documentation, functions can return either an error code or a success code.
-Success code is not always `VK_SUCCESS`, it can be `VK_NOT_READY` for example.
-Error codes extend `VkError`, success codes extend `VkException`.
+- *vulkan* has two types of Exceptions, namely `VkError` or `VkException`.
+The `VkError` exception handles all the error codes reported by Vulkan's `VkResult`.
+The `VkException` exception handles all the success code reported by Vulkan's `VkResult`,
+except the `VK_SUCCESS` success code.

-Exception names are *pythonized*: `VK_NOT_READY` -> `VkNotReady`.
+- Exception names are *pythonized*: `VK_NOT_READY` -> `VkNotReady`.

 #### Constants

-All Vulkan constants are available in *vulkan* and it provides some fancy
+All Vulkan constants are available in *vulkan* and it ieven provides some fancy
 constants like `UINT64_MAX`.